-- Notify the UIC Program Director within 24 hours of the emergency event, per 40 CFR 146.91(c). - Determine the severity of the event, based on the information available, within 24 hours of notification. - For a Major or Serious emergency: - Initiate shutdown plan. - Contact security to restrict access to the Elk Hills 26R Storage site. - Shut-in injection well and vent CO2 from surface facilities. - Continuously monitor well pressure, temperature, and annulus pressure to assess integrity loss and determine the root cause of failure. - If contamination or endangerment is detected, identify, and implement appropriate remedial actions (in consultation with the UIC Program Director). - For a Minor emergency: - Conduct assessment to determine whether there has been a loss of mechanical integrity. - If there has been a loss of mechanical integrity, initiate shutdown plan. - Contact security to restrict access to the Elk Hills 26R Storage site. - Shut-in injection well and vent CO2 from surface facilities.
+- Notify the UIC Program Director within 24 hours of the emergency event, per 40 CFR 146.91(c). - Determine the severity of the event, based on the information available, within 24 hours of notification. - For a Major or Serious emergency: - Initiate shutdown plan. - Contact security to restrict access to the storage site. - Shut-in injection well and vent CO2 from surface facilities. - Continuously monitor well pressure, temperature, and annulus pressure to assess integrity loss and determine the root cause of failure. - If contamination has occurred refer to the Potential Brine or CO2 Leakage to USDW scenario. - Communicate with CTV personnel and local authorities to initiate evacuation procedures. - If there is a well integrity issue for the injector or monitoring well, refer to the Well Integrity Failure scenario. - If contamination or endangerment is detected, identify, and implement appropriate remedial actions (in consultation with the UIC Program Director). - For a Minor emergency: - Conduct assessment to determine whether there has been a loss of mechanical integrity. - If there has been a loss of mechanical integrity, initiate shutdown plan. - Contact security to restrict access to the storage site.

-- Continuously monitor well pressure, temperature, and annulus pressure to assess integrity loss and determine the root cause of failure.
+- Shut-in injection well and vent CO2 from surface facilities. - Continuously monitor well pressure, temperature, and annulus pressure to assess integrity loss and determine the root cause of failure.

-Response personnel: Emergency response personnel, drilling crew, geotechnical professionals, and environmental or water treatment professionals.
+Response personnel: Emergency response personnel, drilling crew, geotechnical professionals, and environmental or water-treatment professionals.

-Equipment: Drill rig, logging equipment, cement or casing and air and water testing equipment.
+Equipment: Drill rig, logging equipment, cement or casing, and air and water testing equipment.

-Induced Seismic Event
+5.5.
+Induced or Natural Seismic Event

 Based on the project operating conditions, it is highly unlikely that injection operations would ever induce a seismic event outside the AoR.
-Therefore, this portion of the response plan is developed for any seismic event with an epicenter within the AoR, inclusive of a 1⁄4 mile buffer.
+Therefore, this portion of the response plan is developed for any seismic event with an epicenter within the AoR, inclusive of a two-mile buffer.

-To monitor the area for seismicity, CTV will install surface and shallow borehole seismometers to continuously record the Elk Hills 26R storage site for seismic activity.
-In addition to the CTV seismic monitoring, the Southern California Earthquake Data Center has deployed a network to monitor natural seismicity in the area.
+To monitor the area for seismicity, CTV will install surface and shallow borehole seismometers to continuously record the site for seismic activity.